digiltd/oh-rtd-test/Ecobee-Binding.md

 ## Examples

-Here are some examples of valid binding configuration strings, as you would define in the your .items file:
+Here are some examples of valid binding configuration strings, as you would define in the your .items file.
+Each item binding indicates if it is an in-only binding or bidirectional binding string in the examples.

-	/* Ecobee binding items */
+	/* Ecobee binding items (replace 123456789012 with your thermostat ID) */

 	String identifier       "identifier [%s]"                                      { ecobee="<[123456789012#identifier]" }
 	String name             "name [%s]"                                            { ecobee="=[123456789012#name]" }